- Length 2 year full-time

 - Proficiently apply advanced, integrated technical knowledge in mechatronics and the underpinning sciences and scientific methods.

-- Identify and critically evaluate current developments and emerging trends within the robotics, intelligent systems, and industry automation sector.
+- Identify, engage with and respond to current developments and emerging trends within the robotics, intelligent systems, and industry automation sector.

 - Understand the contextual factors that influence professional engineering practice, and identify the potential societal, ethical, and environmental impact of engineering activities.